 We offer regular trips in both seasons to Mount Toubkal with itineraries that explore other peaks over 4000m high;

-- Summer Toubkal climb that incorporates a circuit trek in the High Atlas mountains to reach the summit of Toubkal over an 8 day itinerary
+- Summer Toubkal climb that incorporates a circuit trek in the High Atlas mountains to reach the summit of Toubkal over a 7 day itinerary

 - The Winter Toubkal climb ascends the normal route but includes attempts on the peak of Ouanoukrim (Atlas Mountains second highest peak 4089m) and a traverse of Toubkal

 - Or there is an extended 2-week Atlas trek and Toubkal climb for those who have a bit of time and want to experience more of the unique culture and hospitality of the local Berber people.

 We also organise lots of climbs for charities, walking clubs and groups too.
 Contact us for your Private Toubkal climb or join one of the open trips to meet like minded individuals.
 On the route pages below you will find alongside itineraries, altitude profiles, kit lists and pictures, as well as more information pages to help you decide and prepare.
 Call the office and chat to people who have been up the mountain many times and can offer proper advice.